epigen/unsupervised_analysis/README.md

 We validated/analyzed the clustering results by comparing them with all categorical metadata using external cluster indices.
 The complementary indices used were Adjusted Mutual Information (AMI) [ref], Adjusted Rand Index (ARI) [ref], Fowlkes-Mallows Index (FMI) [ref], Homogeneity, Completeness, and V-Measure [ref] from scikit-learn (ver) [ref].
 The indices were calculated for each clustering result and each categorical metadata, and visualized using hierarchically clustered heatmaps.

 **Cluster Validation - Internal Indices & MCDM using TOPSIS** We performed internal cluster validation using six complementary indices: Silhouette, Calinski-Harabasz, C-index, Dunn index, Davis-Bouldin Score from the clusterCrit package (ver) [ref], and a weighted Bayesian Information Criterion (BIC) approach as described in [Reichl 2018 - Chapter 4.2.2 - Internal Indices](https://repositum.tuwien.at/handle/20.500.12708/3488).
-Due to computational cost, PCA results representing 90% of variance explained were used as input, and only a random sample proportion of [sample_proportion] was used.
+To reduce computational cost, PCA results from before were used as input, and only a random sample proportion of [sample_proportion] was used.
 These internal cluster indices are linear, using Euclidean distance metrics.
 To rank all clustering results and [metadata_of_interest] from best to worst, we applied the Multiple-criteria decision-making (MCDM) method TOPSIS from the the Python package pymcdm (ver) [ref] to the internal cluster indices, as described in [Reichl 2018 - Chapter 4.3.1 - The Favorite Approach](https://repositum.tuwien.at/handle/20.500.12708/3488).

 **The analysis and visualizations described here were performed using a publicly available Snakemake [ver] (ref) workflow [10.5281/zenodo.8405360](https://doi.org/10.5281/zenodo.8405360).**